ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 20 And the beast was seized, and with him the false prophet who performed the signs in his presence, by which he deceived those who had received the mark of the beast and those who worshiped his image; these two were thrown alive into the lake of fire which burns with brimstone.
 > 21 And the rest were killed with the sword which came from the mouth of Him who sat on the horse, and all the birds were filled with their flesh.

+**Revelation 19 Summary**

+***In Chapter 19, John*** hears a great multitude in heaven praising God for judging Babylon and avenging the blood of His servants (*vv.
+1–5*).
+The scene shifts to the marriage of the Lamb, as the bride—arrayed in fine linen—has made herself ready (*vv.
+6–8*).
+John is told that blessed are those invited to the marriage supper of the Lamb (*v.
+9*).
+Heaven then opens, and a rider on a white horse appears—called Faithful and True—who judges and wages war in righteousness.
+His eyes are like fire, and on His robe and thigh is written: *King of kings and Lord of lords* (*vv.
+11–16*).
+The beast, false prophet, and their armies gather to make war against Him, but they are defeated; the beast and false prophet are thrown alive into the lake of fire, and the rest are slain (*vv.
+17–21*).

+***Christ is presented as*** the Lamb whose marriage has come, and the victorious Rider on the white horse—Faithful and True, the Word of God, King of kings, and Lord of lords—who judges in righteousness and triumphs over all His enemies (*vv.
+7, 11–16*).

+***Believers should*** rejoice in God’s righteous judgments, prepare themselves in purity for the marriage of the Lamb, and trust in Christ’s ultimate victory over all evil (*vv.
+7–8, 5, 11–16*).

 ## Revelation 20

 **Satan Bound** *(20:1-6)*